KozorovitskiyLaboratory/crossbill/README.md

 #### 2. Building *crossbill* environment line by line using conda:

-  Try the following on the anaconda (https://www.anaconda.com/products/individual-d) commpand prompt.
-Note: Admin previledges are required on this command prompt to be able to create required environment.

   ```
   conda create -n crossbill python numpy pyqt qtpy qdarkstyle pip
   conda activate crossbill